FuelLabs/sway/docs/src/strategy/strategy_and_roadmap.md

 The compiler is developed both as a standalone executable and as a library which is consumed by other tooling for Sway, such as `forc` (including `forc fmt`, `forc doc`, etc.), the language server, and more.
 The synchronization of the teams working on these tools is key to an integrated, wholistic development experience.

 ## Roadmap
+The currently-in-progress big features are a robust, LLVM-like intermediate representation layer, the standard library, pattern matching, and a safe contract storage API.

 ### Done
 1. Smart contracts, scripts, predicates